CCALI/CALI-Author-Viewer-5/README.md

 	contains URL patterns and links that leave the lesson including lesson runs, score save and jumping to other lessons.

-## How to user the Cali Lessons style guide
+## How to use the Cali Lessons style guide

 ### Running the style guide: